jbanaszczyk/BotForum/README.md

 pip install -r requirements.txt
 ```

-3. Create/edit a `.env` file with your configuration (see Configuration section)
+3. Create/edit a `config.yaml` file with your configuration (see Configuration section)
 4. Make sure Ollama is running and the required models are available

 ## Usage